tylerharter/cs301-projects/fall18/p7/README.md

 |num\_genres|The total number of distinct genres in the dataset|

 NOTE: All the values should be integers!
+HINT: use sets!

-In the `process_args` function, add a command for the `stats` function so that your main.py can run the following command.
+In the `process_args` function, just like in P6, add a command for the `stats` function so that your main.py can run the following command.

 ```
 python main.py stats
 ```

-HINT: use sets!
+Remember, when printing the output, use `json.dumps`!

+*If everything until here is correct, your score from test.py should be `70%`.*

 ## Step 3: The `top_n_actors` function

-Create a function called `top_n_actors` that takes the dataset and an integer `n` as arguments.
+> input(s) to this function:
+> * movies : the list of dictionaries (the output of read\_data("movies.csv"))
+> * n : the length of the list to be returned

 This function should calculate a "score" for every actor, sort the actors in descending order of their scores and return the first `n` entries.
 The "score" is calculated as the number of movies the actor has acted in.

-This function should return a *list of dictionaries* of maximum length `n` where each dictionary contains the following information in it.
+This function should return a *list of dictionaries* of length `n` where each dictionary contains the following information in it.

 |key|value|
 |---|-----|
 |actor|The name of the actor|
 |score|The score for the actor|

-In the `process_args` function, add a command for the `top_n_actors` function so that your main.py can run the following command.
+In the `process_args` function, add a command for the `top_n_actors` function so that your main.py can run the following commands.

 ```
+python main.py top_n_actors 0
-python main.py top_n_actors 10
+python main.py top_n_actors 3
 ```

+*If everything until here is correct, your score from test.py should be atleast `80%`.*

 ## Step 4: the `top_n_versatile_actors` function

-Create a function called `top_n_versatile_actors` that takes the dataset and an integer `n` as arguments.
+Instead of scoring actors based on the number of movies they've acted in, we are going to score them based on the different types of genres they've acted in!

+> input(s) to this function:
+> * movies : the list of dictionaries (the output of read\_data("movies.csv"))
+> * n : the length of the list to be returned

-This function is similar to top_n_actors except the score is going to be calculated based on the number of genres of movies they've acted in.
+This function is similar to `top_n_actors` except the score is going to be calculated based on the number of genres of movies they've acted in.

 For example, lets look at the movies "Kevin Bacon" has acted in (his actor id is nm0000102)